adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 pod update
 ```
 Cocoapods will use this updated configuration file to install the new packages (including the EdgeBridge extension itself!), which will allow us to add new functionality in the app's code.

 ### 2. Update Tutorial App Code to remove Analytics
-With the Edge Bridge extension converting `trackAction`/`trackState`
+With the Edge Bridge extension handling `trackAction`/`trackState` API calls, we can remove the Analytics extension from the code and as a dependency.

-### 2. Update Tutorial App Code to Enable EdgeBridge functionality
-There are two files we need to update to enable the EdgeBridge extension.
+There is one file we need to update to remove the Analytics extension.
 1. Click the dropdown chevron next to `EdgeBridgeTutorialApp` in the left-side navigation panel.
 2. Click the dropdown chevron next to the `EdgeBridgeTutorialApp` folder.
 3. Click the `AppDelegate.swift` file.

+Inside you will see code blocks for this tutorial marked by a header and footer `EdgeBridge Tutorial - remove section (n/m)` (where `n` is the current section and `m` is the total number of sections in the file).

+Simply delete everything between the header and footer, and make sure to cover all sections within the file.

+### 3. Update Tutorial App Code to Enable EdgeBridge functionality
+There are two files that need to be updated to enable the Edge Bridge extension:
+1. `AppDelegate.swift`
+2. `SceneDelegate.swift`

 Inside you will see code blocks for this tutorial that are greyed out, because they are commented out.
 They are marked by the header and footer `EdgeBridge Tutorial - code section n/m` (where `n` is the current section and `m` is the total number of sections in the file).

 To uncomment the section and activate the code, simply add a forward slash at the front of the header: